Structure and how to test the ATX power supply unit

 • Complete the practice sheet for lesson 06.

-• Take pictures, record videos for documentation.
+• You are required to take pictures and record videos for documentation.

 7. Practice sheet